openshift/openshift-origin-design/conventions/documentation/quick-starts.md

 If the user answers No, an error message appears with a link to relevant documentation, if necessary.
 The user then has the opportunity to go back and try again.

-## Part IV: How can I contribute a quick start?
+## Part IV: How do I contribute a quick start?

 ### Internal contributions